francois/mtlrb-strangler-app-2016-11-15/README.markdown

 ### Cons of strangling using a reverse proxy

 There are now two applications running.
-Both consume resources: memory, database connections, etc. In resource constrained scenarios, this might be a problem.
+Both consume resources: memory, database connections, etc. In resource constrained scenarios, this may be a problem.